victronenergy/dbus-mqtt/README.md

 some exceptions however.
 Most important are the settings (com.victronenergy.settings on the D-Bus).
 If you want to retrieve a setting you have to use a read request.

-Connecting to the victron MQTT server
+Connecting to the Victron MQTT server
 -------------------------------------

-It is possible to forward all MQTT traffic from the CCGX to the victron MQTT server (mqtt.victronenergy.com).
+It is possible to forward all MQTT traffic from the CCGX to the Victron MQTT server (mqtt.victronenergy.com).
 If the script is started with the --init-broker option, it will register itself to the server.
 You can connect to the MQTT server using you VRM username (email address) and password.
 All communication is encrypted using SSL.
 Therefore you need the ca-certificate - ccgx-ca.crt - in this repository.